lsdev/LiteStep/README.md

     LSCoreCLRVersion 2.0.0

-    ; Loading modules are the same as described in the Litestep manual ; To load a module built using the .NET Framework append the "coreclr" token after the module path LoadModule $LiteStepDir$HelloCoreCLR.dll coreclr
+    ; Loading modules are the same as described in the Litestep manual ; To load a module built using the .NET Core append the "coreclr" token after the module path LoadModule $LiteStepDir$HelloCoreCLR.dll coreclr

 #### .NET Module